 Landfills are another waste treatment process used to store/breakdown domestic and some industrial waste and hazardous materials.
 Through this practice, waste is stored in a trench and soil is tossed over the infectious waste regularly.

 As the waste materials sit in the landfill, the probability of the landfill triggering environmental harm increases.
 For example, landfills can contaminate nearby groundwater resources and produce an abundance of methane gas.

 Methane Definition: A flammable, colorless, and odorless gas utilized in the chemical industry, like producing methanol and hydrogen.

 What many people don’t know is that methane is over 20 times more detrimental to the atmosphere than carbon dioxide.
 Landfill gases play a hand in the climate change problems we are currently facing.

-If you would like to read more about what goes into landfills and their regulation, click here.
+Read more about what goes into landfills and their regulation.

 How to Manage Waste